The agonizing wait for the family of the presumed last missing Surfside victim – KION546

 “They extract DNA and test it, then an anthropologist has to do an analysis to see who are possible matches,” Ikey says.
 “They keep eliminating until they find a match but sometimes the test comes back inconclusive, so they have to extract more DNA and repeat the process.”

+“The operation is ongoing, and MDPD is continuing to search the debris pile both for human remains and for personal items until they have completed a full additional search of the debris,” the mayor said Friday in a press release.

+“At this step in the recovery process, it has become increasingly challenging to identify victims, and we are relying heavily on the work of the medical examiner’s office and the scientific, technical process of identifying human remains,” the release adds.
+“This work becomes more difficult with the passage of time although our teams are working as hard and as fast as they can.”

-Remembering Estelle, he says she was at the apex of her life, “in every aspect.”
+Remembering Estelle, Ikey says she was at the apex of her life, “in every aspect.”

 The oldest of three siblings, Estelle was director of operations at a jewelry buying group.
 Her brother said she loved working out, dancing, and traveling.